Double Copy for Celestial Amplitudes: Background

-These are called color-kinematics dual numerators, or BCJ satisfying numerators~\cite{Bern:2008qj}.
-Substituting the color factors in \eqref{eq:YM_tree} by these numerators we obtain the expression

-which, surprisingly, is a representation for an amplitude involving external gravitons - this is the double copy procedure~\cite{Bern:2010yg}.
-Since the numerators $n_\gamma$ originally came from Yang-Mills theory we say that gravity is, in this sense, the square of gauge theory.
-Note that this presentation of the double copy relies heavily on the fact that external particles are in the plane wave basis, and on momentum conservation which appears as an overall factor in both amplitudes.
-Both of these will require a generalization in order to arrive at a double copy for celestial amplitudes which we discuss in section~\ref{sec:CDC}.
+which turns out to be an amplitude for external gravitons - this is the double copy procedure~\cite{Bern:2010yg}.
+This presentation of the double copy relies heavily on the fact that external particles are in the plane wave basis and on explicit momentum conservation.
+Both of these require a generalization in order to arrive at a double copy for celestial amplitudes.